sib-swiss/spring_school_bioinformatics_microbiology/docs/project1/projectOneTimeline.md

 #### Wednesday:
 * mechanistic models of growth response for ribosome-targeting drugs II

 we will fit the mechanistic model of growth inhibition by ribosome-targeting drugs to the dosage-response curves of E. coli mutants selected under streptomycin challenge and study correlations in the data

-we will build fitness models for different resistance mechanisms and we will predict the dosage-response curve of families of mutants with common mechanisms
+we will build fitness models for different resistance mechanisms and we will predict the dosage-response curves of families of mutants with common mechanisms

 #### Thursday:
 * phase diagram for resistance mechanisms